Magnolia

 This section has been translated automatically.

 Magnolia grandiflora is the parent plant of Magnoliae grandiflorae cortex, the dried Magnolia grandiflora bark.
 These extracts do not play a major role in phytotherapy.
-However, they may become clinically relevant through cross-reactions with sesquiterterpene lactones of the composites.
+However, they can become clinically relevant through cross-reactions with sesquiterterpene lactones of the composites.

 General information